ericoporto/ags-manual-wiki/Settingupthegame.md

 walking, the game will cycle through the rest of the frames in the loop.

 The "MovementSpeed" option allows you to control how fast the character moves when walking.
-Here, a larger number means he walks faster.
-If you find that a movement speed of 1 is still too fast, you can use negative numbers (e.g. -3) which will move even more slowly.
-The lower you go, the slower the movement speed.
+This value is in pixels per a single game update.
+A larger number would make a character walk faster, a lower number makes it slower.
+If you find that a movement speed of 1 is still too fast, you can use negative numbers (e.g. -3) which is interpreted as 1/N pixels per a game update (or N game updates to pass a single pixel).

 The "SpeechColor" option specifies which color is used for the text when this character is talking.
 It effects all messages that are said by